videolan/x265/doc/reST/cli.rst

 are applied after the user's preset and tune choices, regarless of the order of the options on the command line.

+If there is an extra command line argument (not an option or an option value) the CLI will treat it as the input filename.
+This effectively makes the :option:`--input` specifier optional for the input file.
+If there are two extra arguments, the second is treated as the output bitstream filename, making :option:`--output` also optional if the input filename was implied.
+This makes :command:`x265 in.yuv out.hevc` a valid command line.
+If there are more than two extra arguments, the CLI will consider this an error and abort.

+Generally, when an option expects a string value from a list of strings the user may specify the integer ordinal of the value they desire. ie:
+:option:`--log-level` 3 is equivalent to :option:`--log-level` debug.

 Standalone Executable Options
 =============================